 This 4,510 meter-high mountain (14,796 ft) is the fourth highest mountain in Iran.
 Hazar means a thousand in Persian and locals believe that it is called so for the various herbs with medical usages growing in this mountain.
 The pleasant climate and the magnificent Rhine Waterfall, in the heart of Hazarkuh, welcome so many guests in springs and summers.

-Mount Taftan is the end of Sahand-Taftan stratovolcano belt in the Sistan and Baluchestan province.
+Mount Taftan is at the end of the Sahand-Taftan stratovolcano belt in the Sistan and Baluchestan province.
 This semi-active volcano with an elevation of around 4,000 metres (13,123 ft) is the highest mountain in south-eastern Iran.
 Taftan is a combination of two peaks connected by a narrow saddle section.
 Trekking this mountain would be an extraordinary life experience.
-You would see stunning yellow stones changed their colours due to the phosphoric hot springs flowing in the slopes.
+You would see stunning yellow stones change their colours due to the phosphoric hot springs flowing on the slopes.
 There are also some worth visiting lakes at the heights of Taftan.

 Except for the extraordinary landscapes and unique vegetation, Dorfak has a cave on its top.
 Locals use it as a source of water for their cattle in summer.
 Another natural wonder of Dorfak Mountain is a limestone wall with an approximate height of 500 meters.

-Means full of water in Kurdish Language, Poraw is a touristic attraction of Northeast of Kermanshah Province.
-Covering an area of 1,020 sq. km, Poraw as a part of Zagros Range has several peaks.
-Taq Bostan, Kamar Kabood, Bistoon Poraw are some high mountains of Poraw.
+Means full of water in Kurdish Language, Poraw is a tourist attraction in the Northeast of Kermanshah Province.
+Covering an area of 1,020 sq. km, Poraw as a part of the Zagros Range has several peaks.
+Taq Bostan, Kamar Kabood, and Bistoon Poraw are some high mountains of Poraw.
 This 3,405-meter high mountain (11,171 ft) hides a rare phenomenon in its heart.
 Poraw cave, known as the Everest of World Caves, is an impressive cave in Iran.
-With 751 meters depth, Poraw is the world's largest calcareous cave and the deepest cave in Asia.
+With 751 meters in depth, Poraw is the world's largest calcareous cave and the deepest cave in Asia.
 Geologists believe that this cave dates back to the third geological period.